zerone-fg/MedicalMatch/README.md

 Refer to this [link](https://github.com/LiheYoung/UniMatch/tree/main/more-scenarios/medical) and download ACDC dataset.

 - **ISIC**
-We divided the dataset into 1838 and 756 images for training and validation, respectively.
+We divide the dataset into 1838 and 756 images for training and validation, respectively.
 Then, we validate MedicalMatch under 3\% and 10\% labeled.
 We will upload the processed dataset later.

 - **Synapse**
-  Download from the link provided by : [TransUnet](https://github.com/Beckschen/TransUNet)
+Download from the link provided by : [TransUnet](https://github.com/Beckschen/TransUNet).

 ## 2.Enviorments
 - python 3.7